Arllaz/odin-recipes/README.md

 # odin-recipes

-THis project is a recipe website.
-Here I will use all the html skills I gathered through the Odin Project.
+This project is a recipe website.
-I know a littl ebit of formatting and how to add links and pictures.
+I will use all the html skills I gathered through the Odin Project.
 I know nothing about styling, so I don't expect much from this website from the looks department.
 But this should be fun.